mrmorphic/hwio/README.md

   * TestDriver - for unit tests.

 Old pre-kernel-3.7 drivers for BeagleBone and Raspberry Pi have been deprecated as I have no test beds for these.
-If you want to use these, you can check out the 'legacy' branch that contains these, but no new features will be added.
+If you want to use these, you can check out the 'legacy' branch that contains the older drivers, but no new features will be added.

 ### BeagleBoneBlackDriver